josephclaytonhansen/blender-multikey/README.md

 ## currently in beta, public release planned for early November
 [![Screen-Shot-2020-10-07-at-1-45-38-PM.png](https://i.postimg.cc/7h7TxdmT/Screen-Shot-2020-10-07-at-1-45-38-PM.png)](https://postimg.cc/rRVpjn68)
 ### What does MultiKey do?
 MultiKey allows all objects in a set collection to have the same shape key applied at once; i.e., the value of "key1" can be changed for objects 1, 2, and 3 in a collection with just two clicks.
 Practically speaking, this means you could have an eyebrow object, eyelid object, and face object, each with a "raised eyebrow" key.
 You could change the values of all these "raised eyebrow" keys all at once.
-You can do this with up to five separate keys at once. _Future releases will have keyframing functionality and connect to the NLA for animation purposes. _
+You can do this with up to five separate keys, which can be enabled/disabled with checkboxes. _Future releases will have keyframing functionality and connect to the NLA for animation purposes. _
 ### Where do I find it?
 MultiKey lives in the Properties in its own tab.